-When you initially open the AS/400 file transfer program, Rumba software reads the QDFTJOBD (default job description) file on the AS/400 and displays the list of libraries included in this file.
+When AS/400 File Transfer starts, Rumba reads the QDFTJOBD (default job description) file on the AS/400 and displays the list of libraries included in this file.
 To display other host libraries which your users have access to, you must change the QDFTJOBD file.
-You can change the QDFTJOBD file for the entire system or for a single user.
-The following procedures tell you how to change the QDFTJOBD file.
+You can change the file for the entire system or for a single user.

-To change the QDFTJOBD file of a single user, follow all the steps below.
-In summary, you must:
+To change the QDFTJOBD file of a single user:

 - 1. Copy the QDFTJOBD file into a new host library. - 2.
 Change the library list as needed in the copied QDFTJOBD file. - 3.
 Update the user profile to reflect the new ODFTJOBD file.
-(Generally, the host uses the ODFTJOBD file in the QGPL library by default.)
+Generally, the host uses the ODFTJOBD file in the QGPL library by default.

-To change the QDFTJOBD file for the entire system, follow only the instructions under "To change the library list in the QDFTJOBD file."
+To change the QDFTJOBD file for the entire system, follow only the instructions Changing the library list in the QDFTJOBD file.

-If you need to change the QDFTJOBD file during a file transfer session, click or choose Request Libraries from the File Transfer Session menu to update the current library list.
+If you need to change the QDFTJOBD file during a file transfer session, select Transfer > Request Libraries to update the current library list.

-To copy the QDFTJOBD file
+Copying the QDFTJOBD file

-Enter the context of your task here (optional).

-1. At the AS/400 command line, type WRKJOBD, then press F4.

-This displays the Work with Job Descriptions screen.

-- 2. At Job Description, type QDFTJOBD; at Library, type QGPL, and then press Enter. - 3.
-Under Opt, type 3 to copy the file, and then press Enter.

-This displays the Create Duplicate Object screen.

-4. At To Library, type the new library name for the copied file, and press Enter.
+- At the AS/400 command line, type WRKJOBD, then press F4.
+The Work with Job Descriptions screen appears. - 2.
+At Job Description, type QDFTJOBD. - 3.
+At Library, type QGPL - 4.
+Press Enter. - 5.
+Under Opt, type 3 to copy the file, then press Enter. - The Create Duplicate Object screen appears. - 6.
+At To Library, type the new library name for the copied file, then press Enter.

-To change the library list in the QDFTJOBD file
+Changing the library list in the QDFTJOBD file